shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-194/crops.md

 ### Corn Seed
 Now let's make our corn seed item.
 Create a new class called `ItemCornSeed` that extends `ItemSeeds` and implements `ItemModelProvider`.

-In our constructor, we'll need to pass a couple of things to the `ItemSeeds` constructor, `ModBlocks.cropCorn` and `Blocks.farmland`.
+In our constructor, we'll need to pass a couple of things to the `ItemSeeds` constructor, `ModBlocks.cropCorn` and `Blocks.FARMLAND`.
 The first parameter of the `ItemSeeds` constructor is the crop block and the second is the soil block.
 Since we implemented `ItemModelProvider`, we'll need to provide an implementation for `registerItemModel` which will just use our `registerItemRenderer` proxy method.

 {% highlight java linenos %}
 package net.shadowfacts.tutorial.item;